The Québec maritime Blog

 “Don’t worry, my friend, you’re in no real danger.
 All you need to do is keep your body as relaxed and loose as possible whenever the waves propel you against the cliffs!”
 A visit to the Îles de la Madeleine is an opportunity to take to the water and explore the surface caves in the cliffs, carried by the waves of the Gulf of St. Lawrence.
 Well supervised, protected by a helmet and kept warm by a thick wetsuit, you’ll be tossed from side to side by the sea as the waves drive you against the red sandstone walls and occasionally lift you up to a higher level.

-Safety instructions before the activity © David Lang
+Safety instructions before setting off © David Lang

 By the end, you’ll feel like you’ve been in a giant whirlpool bath: you’ll be thoroughly clean (even your sinuses!) and will realize you’ve just experienced something truly extraordinary.
 This activity, called “The Caves,” is offered exclusively by Auberge La Salicorne on Grande-Entrée Island—there’s probably nowhere else in the world where you can enjoy such an escapade.
 And what better way to be introduced to the joys of Madelinot-style outdoor adventure!